Glossary

 Consolidation

 A consolidated financial statement is prepared from the individual financial statements of all subsidiaries included in the scope of consolidation, which shows the financial, earnings and asset situation of the Group as if it were a single entity.
-The financial statements of the Uzin Utz Group are prepared using uniform accounting policies.

 Corporate Carbon Footprint